marcinofulus/iCSEbook1/school/source/abitur/2014/en/wurzelfunktion.rst

 According to part a, the codomain of :math:`f` starts at :math:`-\infty`.
 At the right end :math:`x=6` of the domain, :math:`f` takes on the value
-2. Due to the fact that :math:`f` is steady and monotonically increasing in its domain, the codomain of :math:`f` is found as
+2. Due to the fact that :math:`f` is continuous and monotonically increasing in its domain, the codomain of :math:`f` is found as

 .. math::